-Chronic lymphocytic leukemia (CLL) causes a slow increase in white blood cells called B lymphocytes, or B cells.
-Cancer cells spread through the blood and bone marrow, and can also affect the lymph nodes or other organs such as the liver and spleen.
-CLL eventually causes the bone marrow to fail.
+CLL causes a slow increase in a certain type of white blood cells called B lymphocytes, or B cells.
+Cancer cells spread through the blood and bone marrow.
+CLL can also affect the lymph nodes or other organs such as the liver and spleen.
+CLL eventually can cause the bone marrow to lose its function.

-Tests to diagnose and assess CLL include:
+Tests to diagnose CLL include:

 If your doctor discovers you have CLL, tests will be done to see how much the cancer has spread.
 This is called staging.

 Blood transfusions or platelet transfusions may be required if blood counts are low.

-Call health care provider if you develop enlarged lymph nodes or unexplained fatigue, bruising, excessive sweating, or weight loss.
+Call a health care provider if you develop enlarged lymph nodes or unexplained fatigue, bruising, excessive sweating, or weight loss.

 CLL; Leukemia - chronic lymphocytic (CLL)

 National Comprehensive Cancer Network.
-National Comprehensive Cancer Network Clinical Practice Guidelines in Oncology: Non-Hodgkin’s Lymphomas.
-2012.
-Version 1.2012.
+NCCN Clinical Practice Guidelines in Oncology: Non-Hodgkin's Lymphomas.
+Version 2.2014.
+Available at: http://www.nccn.org/professionals/physician_gls/pdf/nhl.pdf.
+Accessed: March 23, 2014.

-Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.